joebew42/monitorbehaviors/README.md

 ## TODO

-- Add a `RestAPI` Client
+- [F] Being able to switch between client implementations
 - [?]
 How it will look like when integrate Gatling for load/performance test?
+- [R] Review the names used to describe the `i_can_read_a_todo.feature`
 - [R] Can I refactor the acceptance test to accept a list of TODO instead of using two different steps?
     - See the `i_can_list_all_the_todos.feature`